Shatranj: Rules

 The initial setup in shatranj was essentially the same as in modern chess; however, the position of the white shah (king), on the right or left side was not fixed.
 Either the arrangement as in modern chess or as shown in the diagram were possible.
-In either case, the white and black shāh would be on the same file (but not always in modern India).
+In either case, the white and black shāh would be on the same file.
 The game was played with these pieces: